|

 Alain Ducasse

-in France to hold a coveted nine stars from the Michelin Guide,
+France to hold a coveted fourteen stars from the Michelin Guide,

-Ducasse has establishments in Monaco, Paris, and the U.S. and
+Ducasse has 21 establishments in Monaco, Paris, and the U.S.

-cookbooks, the latest being "Le Grande Livre de Cuisine"
+to and writing cookbooks, the latest being "Le Grande Livre

-Ducasse is the president of the prestigious "Chateaux &
+de Cuisine" Ducasse is the president of the prestigious

-Hôtels de France" chain and has a training center
+"Chateaux & Hôtels de France" chain and has

-for chefs outside Paris.
-He also has a training center for young
+a training center for chefs outside Paris.
+He also has a training

-chefs and each Sunday presents a new chef to the French public
+center for young chefs and each Sunday presents a new chef to

 farm in Castelsarrazin in the Landes region of southern France,